This Easy Chicken Burrito Recipe is made with delicious shredded chicken and all your favourite burrito toppings. It's freezer-friendly, too!

 - Red onion – white onion can be used but has a milder flavour.

-- Lime juice – try using lemon juice if it’s all you have on hand.
+- Lime juice – lemon juice will also work.

 - Garlic – freshly minced garlic or even garlic powder can be used here.